Esri/storymap-journal/README.md

 ### What checks should are perform before publishing a Journal?
 We recommend that you perform the following checks before sharing your Journal with your audience:
- - Sign-out from ArcGIS Online and any service that you use to host your Journal's resources and make sure everything loads correctly.
-Alternatively [this article](http://browsers.about.com/od/faq/tp/Incognito-Browsing.htm) will show you how to configure your browser for an incognito session.
+ - Check that allyour Journal content is shared with your audience (webmaps, medias, ...).
+Typically you can use another computer than the one you have used to build your story to make sure everything is loading properly.
+Alternatively [this article](http://browsers.about.com/od/faq/tp/Incognito-Browsing.htm) will show you how to configure your browser for an incognito session or you can just sign-out from ArcGIS Online and any service that you have used to host your Journal's resources.
- - Try the application on different browser, screen resolution and mobile device.
-You can [emulate different device](http://mobiletest.me/) inside your browser.
+ - Try the application on different browsers, screen resolutions and mobile devices.
+You can [emulate mobile  devices](http://mobiletest.me/) inside your desktop browser.

 ### What are the supported browsers?
-Map Journal is supported on Internet Explorer 9, Chrome, Firefox, Safari and the most recent tablets and smartphones devices.
+Map Journal is supported on Internet Explorer 9, Chrome, Firefox, Safari and the most recent tablet and smartphone devices.
-Map Journal authoring is supported on Internet Explorer 10, on the most recent tablets but not on smartphones.
+Map Journal authoring is supported on Internet Explorer 10, on the most recent tablet but not on smartphone.

-We actively test the application in all major browsers but if you experience some difficulties especially with the builder, we recommend that you use Chrome.
+We actively test the application in all major browsers but if you experience difficulties especially with the builder, we recommend that you use [Chrome](https://www.google.com/intl/en_us/chrome/browser/).

 ### Security